Zero-Knowledge Proof of Distinct Identity: a Standard-compatible Sybil-resistant Pseudonym Extension for C-ITS: Problem Statement, Assumptions, Requirements and Approach

 Also, it points out several features which are considered adequate for adoption in C-ITS standards: \begin{itemize} \item Do not require additional hardware. \item Considers C-ITS standards. \item Feasible on current C-ITS systems. \item Do not rely on the digital map. \item Do not allow tracking by the public. \item Scalable to large scenarios. \end{itemize}

 All the above requirements are crucial for the work to be integrated into the standards.
 Moreover, we also summarized some additional requirements which are considered equally important:

-Non-interactive: do not require interaction with infrastructure (LEA or RSUs), nor the other vehicles.
+\begin{itemize} \item Non-interactive: do not require interaction with infrastructure (LEA or RSUs), nor the other vehicles.
 The former is important because we cannot expect real-time global connectivity in every situation in C-ITS.
-The latter is also considered good because interacting with other vehicles will increase the traffic and potentially harm the overall decision time.

-Succinct: the work should maintain relatively small communication overheads and low processing footprints for the vehicles.
+The latter is also considered good because interacting with other vehicles will increase the traffic and potentially harm the overall decision time. \item Succinct: the work should maintain relatively small communication overheads and low processing footprints for the vehicles. \end{itemize}